-I had no idea there was such a thing as National “Inspire Your Heart with Art” Day, but I like the notion and have been stirred to share an occurrence in my life where someone’s art not only inspired but also healed my heart in unexpected ways.
+I just found this meme that I created a while back, but forgot to post—Inspire Your Heart with Art—and as a result, I have been stirred to share an occurrence in my life where someone’s art not only inspired but also healed my heart in an unexpected and profound way.

 As many of you know, I was a professional theatrical lighting designer for 24 years.
 It was how I made my living in my late 20s and throughout my 30s and 40s.
 I loved nearly every minute of it, and had some amazing experiences along the way, many of them etched in my memory for all time.
 What follows is one of my more transformative experiences.